-A student who is either terminated by the College or voluntarily withdraws from a course before completion of 50% of the course will receive a grade of W. After 50% completion of the course, the student will be given the grade earned.
-The W grade is recorded on the student's transcript and is considered an unsuccessful attempt in the pace and maximum time SAP measurements.
-The W grade is not included in the calculation of CGPA.
+A student who is either terminated by the College or voluntarily withdraws from a course before completion of 50% or more of the course will receive a grade of Withdrawal (W).
+A student who is either terminated by the College or voluntarily withdraws from a course after completion of 50% or more of the course will receive a grade of Fail (F).
+The grade of Withdrawal (W) will be recorded on the student's transcript and considered attempted credit or clock hours, but will not be included in the calculation of CGPA.